 Justin Dues Justin Dues

-It is time for Universal Healthcare: Why America Must Join the Rest of the Developed World in Dismantling Profit-Driven Healthcare
+Healthcare is a Human Right: Why America Must Join the Rest of the Developed

 America’s obsession with privatized healthcare has produced a system that is morally indefensible and economically unsustainable.
 No one should have to choose between treatment and bankruptcy, or watch loved ones suffer because a corporation denied coverage.